What Is Parental Anxiety and How to Cope With It?

 When parents are constantly on edge due to their worries, they may find themselves easily triggered by minor frustrations or stressors.
 This irritability can affect interactions with their child and other family members, leading to tension and conflicts within the household.

-9. Comparing with other parents
+9. Comparing to other parents

 Anxious parents may constantly compare their parenting style and their child’s achievements to those of other parents.
 In the age of social media, where curated images of seemingly perfect families abound, the pressure to measure up can be overwhelming.